 How to Help Your Teenager Build Credit Without Credit Cards

 A credit card is a great way to build up to help your teenager establish credit.
 But are you aware that credit cards aren’t the only way to help your teenager build their credit score?
 Most banks have several different options that can help establish or even rebuild your credit.
-These options are also a great way to teach them how to responsibility paying back a loan while getting credit too.
+These options are also a great way to teach them how to be responsible for paying back a loan while getting credit too.

 Do schedule a time to go and determine if your bank or credit union has more than one options available.
 You would much rather your teenager to build their credit without a credit card.
 Here are a few examples of what to ask your financial institution: